Hoover070/neural-network-portfolio/README.md

 Welcome to my Neural Network Exploration Portfolio!
-As a passionate Computer Science student specializing in Artificial Intelligence and Machine Learning at Full Sail University, I am thrilled to delve into the realm of neural networks and share my explorations.
+As an enthusiastic Computer Science student with a focus on Artificial Intelligence and Machine Learning at Full Sail University, I am excited to delve into the fascinating world of neural networks and share my journey.

-This portfolio is a curated collection of various neural network architectures I have implemented, each within its dedicated repository.
-Ranging from basic models like Perceptrons to advanced architectures like Generative Adversarial Networks, this portfolio reflects my continuous journey in understanding and applying neural network principles.
+This portfolio is a curated showcase of various neural network architectures I have implemented, each housed in its dedicated repository.
+From fundamental models like Perceptrons to advanced architectures like Generative Adversarial Networks, this portfolio mirrors my ongoing quest to comprehend and apply neural network principles.

+Highlighted Projects:

+  [Titanic Survivors Analysis](https://github.com/Hoover070/MIS_Research_Hoover): Utilized machine learning algorithms to analyze the survival rates of Titanic passengers, showcasing data preprocessing, exploratory data analysis, model training, and validation.
+Project Repository

+  [Mapping AI Research Evolution](https://github.com/Hoover070/DVM_RP_Hoover): An interactive data visualization project mapping the progression of AI and ML research over the past 20 years using data from arxiv.org.
+Project Repository

+  [Conway's Game of Life Simulation](https://github.com/Hoover070/ConwaysGameOfLife): An implementation of the cellular automaton, Conway's Game of Life, using C# and Windows Forms, providing an interactive GUI to visualize the evolution of the game.
+Project Repository
 Repositories Overview:

   [Basic Neural Network](https://www.linkedin.com/in/williamhoover70/): A dive into foundational neural network models including Perceptrons and Multi-layer Perceptrons.